 In late October 2015, wellhead pressure apparently began dropping slowly from approximately 33 psi to approximately 12 psi in mid-December 2015.
 Wellhead pressure then was fairly stable through the winter and then slowly built up from late winter through late summer.
 The pressure trend appears to be similar but stronger seasonal trend that has been occurring since 2011.
-The trend repeated through 2022 and suggests the well has been demonstrating an apparent increased response to seasonal groundwater level

-2022 4M Project Monitor Wells Summary Report - Final COGCC changes, increased local groundwater production effects or coal seam reservoir pressure fluctuations.
+The trend repeated through 2022 and suggests the well has been demonstrating an apparent increased response to seasonal groundwater level changes, increased local groundwater production effects or coal seam reservoir pressure fluctuations.
 The Florida River runs immediately adjacent to the well and flows are significantly impacted by agricultural irrigation schedules, which may have both direct and indirect effects on observed Fruitland coal seam reservoir pressure and water levels.
+In the winter of 2022-2023, the typical groundwater recharge event started several months later than typical, and was very short in duration to the point that groundwater level generally continued on the same near-linear decline trend in 2023 as 2022 until the irrigation season ended and seasonal groundwater recharge occurred through the end of 2023.